94haox/FunnyFm/Pods/CBFlashyTabBarController/README.md

 1. Import CBFlashyTabBarController
 2. Instantiate `CBFlashyTabBarController`
-3. Add some child conrollers and don't forget to set them tabBar items with title and image
+3. Add some child controllers and don't forget to set them tabBar items with title and image

 ## Author